OSInside/kiwi/doc/source/image_description/elements.rst

    </description>

-The mandatory description section contains information about the creator of this image description.
-The attribute type could be either of the value `system` which indicates this is a system image description or at value `boot` for custom kiwi boot image descriptions.
+The mandatory description section contains information about the creator of the image description.
+The attribute type could be either of the value `system` which indicates that this is a system image description, or at value `boot` for custom {kiwi} boot image descriptions.

 The following optional sub sections can be inserted below the description tag:

 license
-  Specifies the license name which applies to this image description.
+  Specifies the license name that applies to the image description.

 .. _sec.preferences: